vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/mailing-list-contacts-page.png
    :align: center
-   :alt: View of the mailing lists contact page in the Odoo SMS Marketing application.
+   :alt: View of the mailing lists contact page in the Leansoft SMS Marketing application.

 .. note::
-   By default, Odoo reveals the :guilabel:`Mailing List Contacts` page with the :guilabel:`Exclude Blacklisted Phone` filter in the search bar.
+   By default, Leansoft reveals the :guilabel:`Mailing List Contacts` page with the :guilabel:`Exclude Blacklisted Phone` filter in the search bar.
 Therefore only showing contact information for recipients who still want to receive communications and mailings.